Practice in Other Conditions

 - Decrease your speed to make up for a loss of traction.
 Accelerate and decelerate gradually, and be extra careful when braking.

-- Stopping distances can be 10 times greater in ice and snow.
+- Stopping distances can be up to 10 times greater in ice and snow.
 Begin the slowing-down process long before a stop.
-Brake only when traveling in a straight line.
+Try to brake only when traveling in a straight line.

 - Look ahead for dangerous spots, such as shaded areas and bridge surfaces that may be icy when the rest of the road is clear.